Stability of Multi-Dimensional Switched Systems with an Application to Open Multi-Agent Systems: Introduction

-The rest of the paper is organized as follows: Section II includes the system formulation and preliminaries; Section III presents the result on the stability of the MDSS; the result on the consensus of the open MAS via MDSS framework is presented in Section IV, where the simulation results for an example of the open MAS is also included; Section V concludes the paper and gives some prospects.
+The rest of the paper is organized as follows: Section \ref{section_2} provides the system formulation and preliminaries; Section \ref{section_3} presents the results on the stability of $M^3D$ systems; an application of the $M^3D$ system to the open MAS is presented in Section \ref{section_4}, where a simulation result is also included; Section \ref{section_5} gives the conclusion and some prospects.